abrookins/andrewbrookins.com/_posts/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

 Of course, we both know that going to sleep isn't the same as the death of the body, and I won't insult your intelligence by claiming that they are alike.
 But let's continue the experiment.
 Aside from the complexity of your brain, what are the similarities and differences between the moment your body was born from your mother's womb and the moment you gained consciousness today?

 Oops!
-I said I would only talk about death, and then I meandered back to birth.
+I said I would talk about death, and then I meandered back to birth.
 "Back" to birth doesn't sound right, does it?

 ## How Long is a Life?